When people compare your dog to a horse, you know you have one of the biggest dogs around.

 While the English Mastiff holds the record for weight, the Great Dane takes home the trophy for height.
 When a full-grown Great Dane stands on his back legs, he’s taller than most full-grown men.
 These noble dogs are immensely strong but manage to maintain a graceful, well-balanced stride.

 They enjoy daily exercise as well as frequent socialization with both dogs and humans.
 With males weighing anywhere between 120 and 200 pounds and standing as tall as 35 inches at the shoulder, the Great Dane is an impressive example of canine strength.
+The world record for tallest dog is currently held by a Great Dane.

-These giant dog breeds tower over all other dogs, and their size makes lasting impressions on everyone lucky enough to meet them.
+These large dog breeds tower over all other dogs, and their size makes lasting impressions on everyone lucky enough to meet them.
 As with most dogs, however, it’s what’s on the inside that really matters.
 The bigger the dog, the bigger the heart, and each one of these seven giant dog breeds would make a valuable addition to your family.